-Description The subjects comprise of a two storey mid-terraced villa, with single storey extension to rear.
-Accommodation GROUND FLOOR: Entrance Porch, Hallway, Living Room, Dining Room (with WC off) and Kitchen.
-FIRST FLOOR: Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 87 square metres or thereby.
-Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties are generally similar in age and character.
+Description The subjects comrpise of a two storey, semi-detached villa.
+Accommodation GROUND FLOOR:- Entrance Hallway, Living Room and Open Plan Kitchen/Dining Area.
+FIRST FLOOR:- Landing, Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 95 square metres or thereby.
+Neighbourhood and location The property is located within the established residential Braeside district of Greenock where surrounding properties are generally similar in age and character.
 Local shopping, amenities and public transport can be found nearby.
-There is a trainline located adjacent to the building.
-Age The property was constructed circa 1920s.
-Weather Dry/dull.
+Age The property was constructed circa 1960.
+Weather Dry/sunny.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-Rendered masonry construction.
+Brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering is pitched, timber framed, overlaid with slates and surmounted with a tiled ridge.
-Access to the roof void area can be gained via a hatch within the first floor landing ceiling.
-Our inspection of the roof void area has been restricted to a "head and shoulders" from the hatch only and further restricted due to insulation materials and stored contents and therefore, we cannot comment upon the condition of the majority of roof void areas/timbers.
-The rear projection/extension has a flat roof covering.
+The roof covering is pitched, timber framed, overlaid with tiles and surmounted with a tiled ridge.
+Access to the roof void area can be gained via a hatch in the first floor landing ceiling.
+Our inspection has been restricted to a "head and shoulders" from the hatch only and further restricted due to insulation materials and therefore we cannot comment upon the condition of all areas/timbers within the roof void.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-A mix of PVC and metal/cast-iron.
+Mainy formed in metal/cast-iron.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Main walls appear to be of traditional brick construction with rendered finishes noted.
+The main walls appear to be of traditional cavity brick construction with a rendered finish externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows serving the property are of uPVC double glazed design.
+The windows within the property are of modern uPVC double glazed design.
+Access to the property is via a PVC door at the front elevation.
+Access to the side can be gained via the original timber door.
 External decorations Visually inspected.
-Rendered and painted finishes noted externally.
+Rendered finishes to the main walls.
+Painted finishes evident.
 Conservatories / porches None.
 Communal areas None.
-Garages and None.
+Garages and permanent outbuildings None.